-BSc in Computer Science, Physics, and Applied Mathematics & Statistics (GPA 3.95/4.0), 2025
+BSc in Computer Science and Physics, minors in Applied Mathematics & Statistics and Pure Mathematics (GPA 3.94/4.0), 2025

 Johns Hopkins University